datawithenes/datawithenes/README.md

 * 🌍  I'm based in Ankara, TR
 * ✉️  You can contact me at [enes@enozkn.com](mailto:enes@enozkn.com)
-* 🧠  I'm learning Tableau
+* 🧠  I'm currently working on Excel

 ### Skills